abs2free/remove-xnip-watermark/README.md

 ## Installation

-required: Python3, Pillow, pastedboard
+**Requirement:** `pngpaste`

 1. Download this project.
-1. import workflow (Double click the workflow file).
+2. Double-click the workflow file to import it into Alfred.
-1. change variable `py3` and `cropscript` to yours (click the `[x]` button in the upper right corner of workflow window).
+3. Install the dependency: `brew install pngpaste`

 ![workflows tab](workflows_tab.png?raw=true)

 ## Notes

-If you don't know how to use this workflow. you can remove the watermark in the screenshot by subscribing to Xnip Pro($1.99 per year).
+If you're unsure how to use this workflow, you can also remove the watermark by subscribing to Xnip Pro ($1.99 per year).